Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 ### PlayerClassViewControllers {#page-concepts-player-view-class-controller}
 Every player character class can optionally have a view controller which extends the @cref{Battle.View.Player,BattlePlayerClassBaseViewController}.
-It can be optionally implemented and attached to player viewmodel in prefab to handle character class view logic.
+These view controllers can be optionally implemented and attached to player viewmodel in prefab.
+The view controllers can choose to implement any of the available methods for functionality to handle character class view logic.
 If no player class view controller is attached then @cref{Battle.View.Player,BattlePlayerClassNoneViewController} is attached.
 As stated before the player class view controller is optional and can be omitted for player character classes that need no additional view logic.
 **PlayerClassViewControllers** are tied to [{PlayerViewController}](#page-concepts-player-view-controller).